Guiding, producing and training in expert equality impact assessments since 1992

 What is an Equality Impact Assessment?

-We all want our organisations to be as equal as possible.
+We all want our organisations to be places where diverse stakeholders can thrive from top to bottom and that they feel included and engaged.
 Unfortunately, it’s not always easy to get there.
-That’s where Equality Impact Assessments (EIA) come in: they are a tool that was created to ensure that business policies, practices and decisions are informed and reasonable.
-This also includes meeting the needs of your staff, making sure that unconscious bias is not leading them, and that they are not discriminating against any protected group according to the Equality Act 2010.
+That’s where Equality Impact Assessments (EIA) come in: they are a tool that was created to ensure that business policies, practices and decisions are informed, fair, and reasonable.

 Why are Equality Impact Assessments important?